BOZEMAN, Montana — The Bobcats are little brother no more.

-The Griz are into the playoffs under Hauck for the first time in 10 years and the first time since 2015.
+The Griz are into the playoffs under Hauck for the first time in 10 years and the first time as a program since 2015.
 Montana will likely earn a first-round bye thanks to South Dakota’s 24-21 over No. 5 South Dakota State and Youngstown State’s 21-3 win over No. 7 Illinois State.

 Sac State defeated UC Davis 27-17 to earn a share of the Big Sky title for the first time in school history.
 Weber State shares the title with the Hornets after a 38-10 win over Idaho State.
 The Griz lost to the Hornets, beat Weber State and lost to the Bobcats.
 Montana State lost to the Hornets, didn’t play the Wildcats and destroyed the Griz.

 “I’m glad both teams are in the playoffs,” Hauck said “I will be interested to see what comes out tomorrow.
 But we have to simmer on this one for 24 hours and then get on to the next one.”

 MSU’s first-round playoff victory over Incarnate Word in Bozeman last season was Montana State’s fourth postseason win since its 1984 national championship season.
 The Bobcats lost to top-seeded North Dakota State the following week.

 This year’s Bobcat team looks locked and loaded for the playoffs.
 Montana State is now 11-3 in regular-season games in November under Choate.
 After a 16-12 loss at North Dakota that knocked the Bobcats from the Top 10, MSU has averaged 40.5 points and 323.25 rushing yards per game.
 The Bobcats have rolled up 16 sacks, 31 tackles for loss and forced eight turnovers this month.